mwmuni/LIGGGHTS-Post-Processing-Utilities/readme.md

 2. Run splitter.py if different particles are desired in blender

 3. Run rename_dump.py (only supports files generated from splitter.py currently)
     * If not splitting, change line three from ('1_', '2_', '3_') to ('mesh_')

-4. Verify that a file named 'dump_test' has been created.
+markup: 4.
+Verify that a file named 'dump_test' has been created.
           * The particle files must be separated by one value and zero-padded
             * e.g. 1_0000.liggghts, 1_0001.liggghts

 5. Navigate to 'dump_test' and run liggghts_to_vtk.py for each particle type
   * e.g. python "C:\Users\wchen\Desktop\Python Scripts\liggghts_to_vtk.py" 1_\*.liggghts